atulraj28/graph-in-react-project/README.md

 take the data from given dataset<br>
 use the different chart function to get and show the value of graph <br>

+ ## running the project
+ to run this project just type **_yarn start_** in the terminal of the project after opening it<br>
+ this will automatically open a web page with react logo and run the app<br>
+ we can also use localhost:30000 to open it in desired browser, to run it locally.

  ## future work
  the data can be further sorted in differnt order for different use<br>
  the data can also be used to make a single graph which can show different features of different alcohol<br>